263 pointsby pseudolus4 months ago36 comments

 I suppose you could take this argument one step further and resolve the ambiguity by asking which distinction (robotic/non-robotic, private/public) the article writer thinks is more notable and placing that first.

-• card_zero2 days ago
+• card_zero4 months ago

 Yeah, private detective is an open compound: